4d/4d-for-ios/website/translated_docs/es/Relations-one-to-N-relations.md

 <a class="button"
-href="https://github.com/4d-for-ios/tutorial-OneToManyRelations/archive/c006015afeb0e134d872152f53b8cd5e4dcb59bb.zip">PROJET STARTER UNO A MUCHOS</a>
+href="https://github.com/4d-for-ios/tutorial-OneToManyRelations/archive/c006015afeb0e134d872152f53b8cd5e4dcb59bb.zip">ONE TO MANY STARTER PROJECT</a>

   </p>
 </div>

-En este tutorial, vamos a construir una aplicación de tareas de colores **Task app** utilizando 4D for iOS.
+In this tutorial, we are going to build a colorful **Task app** using 4D for iOS.

 ![Task App Final result](assets/en/relations/4D-for-iOS-dark-mode-card-relation-ios-13.gif)